 This coffee table art book, is a personal project that grew wings, and has flown to places beyond my imagination.
 After losing my daughter Evie, who had a rare chromosome condition, I turned my photographic energy and focus to capturing the beauty and abilities of other children with 'Super Powers' - a term coined to flip the deficit mentality and language often reached for when describing disability.
 I travelled the length and breadth of New Zealand meeting ordinary families being made extraordinary through the journeys their children are taking them on.
 As a result of these travels, my insights and images offer a fresh understanding and language regarding disability.
 Photographs of the children, alongside snippets of text from the conversations I had with their parents, form the Super Power Baby Project, a photographic art book launched in 2014.
 This big, beautiful book was then awarded the Outstanding Book of the Year Award for Independent Spirit in the international 2015 Independent Publishers Book Awards in New York; selected from amongst 6,000 entries from 36 countries!!!!
 YAY!!!!
 Click here for the full story and to order your own copy,

-This is purely a gallery of some of my photographs that I really like.
+This is a gallery of some of my favourite things.
 There is no particular theme here, just snippets of life that have made me stop long enough to catch my breath, feel the scene, and then photograph it, read it, sing it, think it, smell it, taste it or write about it.
 These things are as much a part of me as the things I have done and make up so much of who I am.
 Sometimes using words to describe those things just doesn't quite work.